vita-galindoma/vita-galindoma/README.md

 ### Hi there 👋 I am Vita Galindoma!

 Detail oriented, problem solver with a strong background in banking and operations.
-Have recently acquired programming (c#, .NET) and SQL knowledge.
+Have recently acquired programming (C#, .NET) and SQL knowledge.
 Open-minded and willing to learn.

 📫 How to reach me:  [vita.galindoma@gmail.com](mailto:vita.galindoma@gmail.com) | [https://www.linkedin.com/in/vita-galindoma/](https://www.linkedin.com/in/vita-galindoma/)